Becoming an RDN

 - Didactic Program in Dietetics (DPD) PLUS Dietetic Internship (DI)

-Appointments to DIs are awarded on a competitive basis and most use a national computer matching process.
+Appointments to DIs are awarded competitively, and most use a national computer matching process.

 - After your program: Writing the exam and licensure

-Once you have successfully completed a CPD or DPD plus DI, you are eligible to obtain the RDN credential by applying for and successfully completing the registration exam.
+Once you have completed a CPD or DPD plus DI, you are eligible to obtain the RDN credential by applying for and successfully completing the registration exam.
 Exam requirements are set forth by the Commission on Dietetic Registration (CDR).
-Complete details on the process can be found at the CDR link.

 Some states have licensure requirements for dietitians to practice.
-If you want to practice in one of those states, you must apply for licensure through their regulating body.
+To practice in one of those states, you must apply for licensure through their regulating body.
 You can contact the state's dietetic association for more details.

 Michigan does NOT require licensure for dietitians at this time.
 You are eligible to practice in Michigan with your RD/RDN credential.